Mindful Movement — Somatic Dance Classes

 Influences

 I guide each class with imagery influenced by over 30 years of background in meditation and yoga, and by time with nature.
 I teach dance techniques from contemporary Western and African movement traditions.
 My way of teaching is also informed by my teacher John Pennington, a Bella Lewitsky dancer who shows the “how” of movement by focusing on the anatomical, mechanical and qualitative processes of executing a movement, rather than just the final shape or position, and who nurtures open-minded curiosity and community building in class.
-I play with movement phrases and approaches derived from my teachers in BodyMind Dancing™ (Martha Eddy), experiential anatomy from BodyMind Centering™ (Bonnie Bainbridge Cohen), and Irmgard Bartenieff’s Fundamentals, which I learned from teachers who studied directly with Irmgard.
+I play with movement phrases and approaches derived from my teachers in BodyMind Dancing™ (Dr. Martha Eddy), experiential anatomy from BodyMind Centering™ (Bonnie Bainbridge Cohen), and Irmgard Bartenieff’s Fundamentals, which I learned from teachers who studied directly with Irmgard.